-Students who did not purchase their Yearbook at the Open House will get another opportunity to purchase one at another time that will be announced in advance.
-Please listen for announcements and watch for postings on the website.
+Yearbooks will only be available for purchase on Josten's website at jostensyearbook.com or use the link on our West Middle School website.
 Yearbooks will be distributed during the last week of school.
 Please be sure to keep your receipt in case there are any problems.